hpv127/Getting-and-Cleaning-Data/README.md

 Here are the data for the project: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 ## Instructions
-Change the setwd() path before running the r script
+- Change the setwd() path before running the r script
+- Read the CodeBook.md for details on the how the script works